sictweb/bti425-2020/notes/week01.md

 The course's GitHub repo has code examples for many topics and techniques.
 You can download a zip of the code repo, or clone it.
 * Web API v4 - essential interaction
 * Web API v5 - data is an array of strings
-* Web API v6 - data model manager
+* Web API v6 - data model manager and an array of objects

 <br>